Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

     // init(*thread_group, num_threads, work_proc);
 }
 ```
-`get_number_of_processors()` from module _System_ reports the number of processors, but in fact these are hyperthreads, so we have to divide by 2 in line (2).
+`get_number_of_processors()` from module _System_ reports the number of processors, but in fact these are hyper-threads, so we have to divide by 2 in line (2).
 Further we reserve one thread for the main processor (see (3)), and we start a minimum of 2 threads.

 ## 31.2.4 Periodically checking which portion of the work is completed
 In the _thread_group_ example in module _Thread_  we also find a way to do this.
 Schematically, it runs as follows: